asyncgui/asyncgui/sphinx/usage.rst

 ==============

-To wrap a callback-style API in an async/await-style API, we need to set up execution to resume when a callback function is called, and then pause it.
+To wrap a callback-style API in an async/await-style API, we need to create an async function that sets itself up to resume execution when the callback function is invoked, and then pauses until that happens.
-This might sound unclear, but if you've ever used :class:`asyncio.Event` or :class:`trio.Event`, you already know it.
+This might sound a bit abstract, but if you've ever used :class:`asyncio.Event` or :class:`trio.Event`, you're already familiar with the idea.

 .. code-block::